codewithnaman/Java-8-Features/README.md

 chaining of consumers.

 **2. Supplier :-** Supplier interface is for provide the value.
 This interface has only one method in it which is get.
 There is no default method declared interface.
-It is used for lazy creation of object, and optional's orElseGet or elseThrow methods.
+It is used for lazy creation of object, and optional orElseGet or elseThrow methods.

 **3. Predicate :-** It is for evaluating expression and return response as true or false.
 It is most for stream filter